-If you read only one bedtime story every night for three years you will have read 1095 books!
+If you read only one bedtime story every night for three years you will have read 1,095 books!
 If you read three books a day to your child, in just one year you will have read 1,095 books!
 Read at your own pace.
-The most important thing to remember about the program is to keep it fun and a very positive reading experience.
+The most important thing is to remember the main goal of the program is to expose children to positive reading experiences.

 - Do we have to read books from Mesa County Libraries?

-You can read books from anywhere- your home, the doctor’s office, preschool, other libraries.
+You can read books from anywhere- your home, the doctor’s office, preschool, other libraries, etc.

 - What if my child wants to read the same book over and over?

 Repetition is key to learning.
 Each time you read a book, it counts.
-Write down the title every time you read the same book.
+Make sure to mark, in your 1,000 Books Before Kindergarten reading log, every time you read the same book.